House price growth in the UK struggles to reach 1% throughout 2019

 On a monthly basis, house prices fell by 0.1 per cent, while house prices grew 0.2 per cent between August and October compared to the previous quarter.
-According to the latest Halifax House Price Index, the average house price in the UK last month was £232,249.

 “A number of underlying factors such as mortgage affordability and wage growth continue to support prices, however, there is evidence of consumers erring on the side of caution.